VerbalExpressions/ValaVerbalExpressions/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
-Because this is Vala code, however, a binary including this code will end up following the LGPL v2.1, as the GLib license implies.
+The code in this project is licensed under the MIT license.